polaeskandar/facebook/README.md

 # Curriculum

 ## Today's and tomorrow's session
-- Separate profile pictures table and proper use of migrations.
 - Finish profile page.
 - Refactor JS files.
 - Load posts on scroll.